Salary SurveyNational Family Medicine

 Each residency program will select up to 3 people to participate, ideally a residency director, clinic medical director, and resident.
 The collaborative will expect consistent participation of these individuals in all learning sessions.

 Participants will not be required to submit detailed, repeated reports on metrics though it will be recommended that they track a limited set of relevant metrics to assess their progress on their priority Building Block goals.
 Collaborative partners will be expected to complete a baseline self-assessment of their clinic using the Building Blocks Primary Care Assessment tool and repeat this self-assessment at the end of the collaborative.
 Programs will also be expected to answer a few questions at the end of the collaborative that qualitatively assess their perception of successes and challenges in making progress on the collaborative’s goals.
-Some programs may be asked to write some blog-like messages to share their experience and/or to present their experience at the 2019 Program Directors Workshop.
+Programs will also be asked to write some blog-like messages to share their experience and/or to present their experience at a future Program Directors Workshop.

-For attendance at the face to face meeting in February 2018, AFMRD will reimburse a total of up to $3,000 in travel/hotel/meal expenses (with receipts) for each program.
+For attendance at the in-person meeting in February 2019, AFMRD will reimburse a total of up to $3,000 in travel/hotel/meal expenses (with receipts) for each program.
 This should cover attendance costs for 2-3 members of the program’s team.
 Any expenses incurred beyond $3,000 would be up to the participating program to provide.